drdevnayar/CrossCuresv2/_portfolio/project1.md

 ---
-title: Project Threads
+title: Project XC
-subtitle: subtitle lorem ipsum dolor sit amet consectetur.
+subtitle:
 image: assets/img/portfolio/01-full.jpg
 alt: Shirts on a hanger

 caption:
-  title: Threads
+  title:
-  subtitle: Illustration
+  subtitle: End-to-end tool
   thumbnail: assets/img/portfolio/01-thumbnail.jpg
 ---
-Use this area to describe your project. **Markdown** supported.
-This entry (project1.md) uses links for the image sources.
-All other projects in the portfolio use local images.
-Both work just fine!
-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
+Our first product, CrossCures XC is an end-to-end tool based on a novel AI algorithm that objectivey evaluates the severity of neck dystonia using TWSTRS2 for patients who have neck dystonia.
+This is espeically useful in home monitoring of dystonia and to accurately track and record neck dystonia for the purpose of precision medicine.
+This can aso be used when patients are trasferring between different clinicians and to track treatment response - especially when it comes to botox.
+White paper for the algorithm used here - coming soon

 {:.list-inline}
-- Date: January 2017
+- Date: August 2023
-- Client: Threads
-- Category: Illustration
+- Category: Tool V1